AdobeDocs/experience-platform.en/help/data-governance/home.md

 >[!NOTE]
 >
->See the guide on [supported data usage labels](labels/reference.md) for a complete list of available labels, as well as definitions for each label type.
+>See the guide on [supported data usage labels](labels/reference.md) for a complete list of available labels, and definitions for each label type.

 Labels can be applied at any time, providing flexibility in how you choose to govern data.
-Best practice encourages labeling data as soon as it is ingested into Experience Platform, or as soon as data becomes available in [!DNL Platform].
+Best practice encourages labeling data when it is ingested into Experience Platform, or as soon as data becomes available in [!DNL Platform].

 See the overview on [data usage labels](./labels/overview.md) for more information on how data usage labels are used to help enforce data governance compliance.

 ## Data usage policies {#data-usage-policies}

-In order for data usage labels to effectively support data compliance, data usage policies must be implemented.
+For data usage labels to effectively support data compliance, data usage policies must be implemented.
 Data usage policies are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on data within Experience Platform.

 An example of a marketing action might be the desire to export a dataset to a third-party service.
 If there is a policy in place declaring that Personally Identifiable Information (PII) cannot be exported, and an "I" label (identity data) has been applied to the field level from its schema.
 Policy Service then prevents any action that would export this dataset to a third-party destination.
 Should one of these action attempts occur, Policy Service sends a message telling you that a data usage policy has been violated.